dart-lang/site-www/src/language/branches.md

 A `switch` _expression_ produces a value based on the expression body of whichever case matches.
-You can use a switch expression wherever Dart allows expressions*, for example:
+You can use a switch expression wherever Dart allows expressions, _except_ at the start of an expression statement.
+For example:

 ```dart
 var x = switch (y) { ... };